 As a school we hold monthly Inclusion Meetings to discuss all groups of children in order to ensure progress.
 These meetings are minuted and these minutes are kept with the Inclusion Manager.

 Mrs Stere (Our Inclusion Manager) monitors the Pupil Premium document regularly and it is reviewed overall annually.
-This year it will be reviewed in Term 6 on Monday 3rd July 2017.
+This year it will will be reviewed Monday 9th July 2018.